Natural gas price statistics

 Defining household consumers

 Throughout this article, references to household consumers relate to the medium standard household consumption band with an annual consumption of natural gas (only piped gas is considered) between 5 555 kWh and 55 555 kWh (20 Gigajoule (GJ) and 200 GJ).
 All figures are consumer retail prices and include taxes, levies and VAT.
-Cyprus and Malta do not report natural gas prices and Finland does not report natural gas prices for household consumers.
+Cyprus, Malta and Finland do not consume natural gas in the household sector.

 Defining non-household consumers

 Throughout this article, references to non-household consumers relate to the medium standard non-household consumption band with an annual consumption of natural gas between 2 778 and 27 778 GWh (10 000 and 100 000 GJ).
-Prices are presented corresponding to the basic price for natural gas, including all non-recoverable taxes and levies.
-Cyprus and Malta do not report natural gas prices for non-household consumers.
-Quantities of natural gas that are used for chemical processes or electricity and/or combined heat and power production are excluded from these data.
+Prices correspond to the basic price for natural gas, including all non-recoverable taxes and levies.
+Cyprus and Malta do not consume natural gas in the non-household sector.
+Quantities of natural gas used for chemical processes or electricity and/or combined heat and power production are excluded from these data.

 Comparison between the 2018 and 2019 prices are made in national currencies to exclude exchange rate fluctuations between national currencies and the euro.